rehierl/node-tree-outliner/88-todos.md

-an algorithm can in principle start at any node - the root node must be treated as a type-1 sectioning node - could that type-switching even be implemented? - any node can be understood to have an outline - issue header element in combination with reusing heading elements - i.e. a 1st header element can not always be recognized to be with
+an algorithm can in principle start at any node - the root node must be treated as a type-1 sectioning node - could that type-switching even be implemented? -
+sure: if exiting at node level 1 - any node can be understood to have an outline - issue header element in combination with reusing heading elements - i.e. a 1st header element can not always be recognized to be with